-- Prepare some simple visual aids depicting mangrove degradation at the site, failed mangrove restoration efforts, involvement of communities in EMR at other locations and a time-series of successful EMR. - With the visual aids, explain the intentions of an EMR program, and the potential to plan for and carry out such an initiative to local leaders, such as formal government leaders, natural leaders, religious leaders, or leaders of community organizations. - Ask for the village leader's assistance in selecting participants to plan and eventually implement an EMR project.
+- 1. Prepare some simple visual aids depicting mangrove degradation at the site, failed mangrove restoration efforts, involvement of communities in EMR at other locations and a time-series of successful EMR. - 2.
+With the visual aids, explain the intentions of an EMR program, and the potential to plan for and carry out such an initiative to local leaders, such as formal government leaders, natural leaders, religious leaders, or leaders of community organizations. - 3.
+Ask for the village leader's assistance in selecting participants to plan and eventually implement an EMR project.
 Make it know that you strive towards equal participation by women and men, and also involvement of all segments of a community, including poor, vulnerable and youth.
-Ask for village leaders for ideas of how to fairly select program participants, and ask for their assistance.
+Ask for village leaders for ideas of how to fairly select program participants, and ask for their assistance. - 4.
 Spend time informally, with a wide-range of community members.
-Take part - Spend time informally, with a wide-range of community members.
 Take part in normal village activities.
-Spread yourselves around the village, avoiding bias towards single individuals or groups. - towards single individuals or groups.
+Spread yourselves around the village, avoiding bias towards single individuals or groups. - 5.
 Enlist the assistance of potential natural leaders who are considered fair by a wide variety of people in the community.
-Ask for their assistance to help select around 20-25 people to play an active role in EMR planning. - If necessary, utilize tools such as stakeholder analysis, wealth analysis, gender analysis and participant analysis to improve participant selection. - 7.
-Invite the selected participants to improve participants selected tract (Activity 2).
+Ask for their assistance to help select around 20-25 people to play an active role in EMR planning. - 6.
+If necessary, utilize tools such as stakeholder analysis, wealth analysis, gender analysis and participant analysis to improve participant selection. - 7.
+Invite the selected participants to an initial meeting, to develop a Social Contract (Activity 2).
 Inform village leaders about the initial participants selected and the intent of the Social Contract meeting.

-- What types of difficulties did you encounter in trying to create a equitable list of participants? - Who, in the community, helped you overcome these challenges?
-Haw you greated any additional strife in the community.
-If so, not - Have you created any additional strife in the community?
+- What types of difficulties did you encounter in trying to create a equitable list of participants? - Who, in the community, helped you overcome these challenges? - Have you created any additional strife in the community?
 If so, note this down for the development of a strategy to resolve these new issues.